The Crisis Trap

-However, surprisingly little energy is required to transform oneself into a better life by just embracing one’s inner nature rather than trying to force society to become what you desire it to become.
+However, surprisingly little energy is required to transform oneself into a better life by embracing one’s inner nature rather than forcing society to become what you desire it to become.

 Ironically in becoming the butterfly, the true butterfly effect is that everyone else then wants to be a butterfly since you by your actions show how beautiful life can become.

 Then society will chase you to become like you!

 This is how with little effort, we can help shape the world with the butterfly effect.
 I know it works because this is exactly how I have helped thousands over the last 15 years in life.

 The hero’s journey is not defined by success, not defined by how far you leap or the number of monsters you slay, but rather simply in embracing each challenge as it arises and making it yours.
 Allow the moments to shine; take it all in.

 Explore the moments you crash into the dirt.
 Be inspired to rise beyond the dust.
 I have outlined a major challenge to improve our lifestyle.
 The interesting truth is the crash is coming to us.

 (Note: I wrote this between 2006-2008.
 Welcome to 2020 folks, the show is only starting!
 You still have time to change seats and lifestyle.)